ucynik/ZOOTLAB/README.md

 Within `.\com.YoStarEN.Arknights\files\AB\Android\arts\maps` are folders containing textures for various tile sets.
 Within `res.ab` are multple texture files corresponding to the albedo, metallic, normal, and emission attributes of a material.

 Upon finding your desired stage, extract the scene and you should find an `*.obj` file, typically named `Combined Mesh (root_ scene).obj`.
-You will then need to import this into your 3D modeling program or Unity.
+You will then need to import this into your 3D modeling program (as a binary `*.fbx*` or Unity.
 The map creation process using the scene objects should be fairly straightforward, consisting of copy and paste and transformation operations.

 I recommend enabling grid snapping if your program allows, to keep tile positions and orientation uniform.
 When you are finished, export your map as an `*.fbx` file and import it to Unity.
 It is your preference whether you apply textures to your map within Unity or Blender.